Serving clients from the Blue Ridge Mountains to the Outer Banks

 MichelleHeadshot.jpg

-Michelle Tennant, MS, NCC, LCMHC
+Michelle Tennant, MS, NCC, LCMHC, BC-TMH

 Drawing from my experiences living in culturally diverse communities across the globe, I strive to create a safe space in which your values and beliefs form the foundation of our therapeutic relationship.
 By pairing your interests, preferences, and strengths with my background in modalities such as CBT, DBT, CPT, ACT, and expressive arts therapy, we’ll work together to craft an approach that works for you.
 No matter what’s going on in your life that’s led you to seek therapy, we can figure this out together.
 You don’t have to do it alone.